odant/conan-jscript/src/doc/api/process.md

 This function will never return, unless an error occurred.

-This function is only available on POSIX platforms (i.e. not Windows or Android).
+This function is not available on Windows or IBM i.

 ## `process.report`